cognitive-catalyst/WA-Testing-Tool/README.md

 4. Workspace ID is *not* the Skill ID.
 In the Watson Assistant user interface, the Workspace ID can be found on the Skills tab, clicking the three dots (top-right of skill), and choosing View API Details.

 5. SSL: [CERTIFICATE_VERIFY_FAILED] on Mac means you may need to initialize Python's SSL certificate store by running `Install Certificates.command` found in `/Applications/Python`.
 See more [here](https://github.com/cognitive-catalyst/WA-Testing-Tool/issues/38)

+6. "This utility used to work and now it doesn't."
+Upgrade to latest dependencies with `pip3 install --upgrade -r requirements.txt` and latest code with `git pull`.